 Why Anuradhapura Is A Must Visit For A History Buff

 Anuradhapura is one of Sri Lanka’s most evocative sites entrenched in history, culture and religion.
-It is one of the country’s ancient capital cities and it is also where Buddhism was first introduced in Sri Lanka.
-If you’re travelling alone and interested in history you should visit Anuradhapura because it is incredible to see these magnificent ruins of a civilisation which dates back as far as the 10th century BC.
+It is one of the country’s ancient capital cities and it is also where Buddhism was first introduced to Sri Lanka.
+If you’re interested in history you should visit Anuradhapura because it is incredible to see these magnificent ruins of a civilisation which date back as far as the 10th century BC.
 Here are some of the most interesting parts of Anuradhapura.

 Sri Maha Bodhi

 Next to Sri Maha Bodhi, you will find the magnificent Ruwanwelisaya.
 This temple was built by the warrior king Dutugamunu, who reigned from 137 BC to 119BC, after he defeated the invading Chola king, Elara, and brought the country under one rule.
-The stupa alone is awesome, originally reaching up to 180ft in height and with a circumference of 951ft, it’s hard to believe that such a colossal structure was built so long and still remains.
+The stupa alone is impressive, originally reaching up to 180ft in height and with a circumference of 951ft, it’s hard to believe that such a colossal structure was built so long ago and still remains.
 King Dutugamunu did not live long enough to see its completion, and on the king’s deathbed, his brother brought him to the temple.
-Covering the dome in a white cloth, he constructed the upper part with bamboo which was painted gold to show the king what his temple would look like for the years to come.
+Covering the dome in a white cloth, he constructed the upper part with bamboo which was painted gold to show the king what his temple would look like once completed.

 Abhayagiri Vihara dates back to the 1st century BC, and was the focus of the 5000 strong Abhayagiri Monastery.
 It was originally 115m high, one of the largest ancient structures of the world, only matched by the Pyramids of Giza.
-It is also one of the most beautiful temples in the area because unlike Thuparamaya and Ruwanwelisaya, Abhayagiri is not covered by plaster, and instead you can see the yellow-brown brick stupa looming over the surrounding jungle as you make your way towards it.
+It is also unique because unlike Thuparamaya and Ruwanwelisaya, Abhayagiri it is not covered by plaster, and instead you can see the yellow-brown brick stupa looming over the surrounding jungle as you make your way towards it.